What Can You Expect?

 Twice a week, instructors create a live classroom experience through internet video conferencing.
 Students can interact with instructors and other classmates regardless of their geographic location.
 Additionally, some materials, such as taped lectures, can be viewed online or listened to via podcasts.

 Students in the Executive Master's program will be pre-registered for courses by their departmental student service representatives.
-Common courses include Health Law, Biostatistics, Managerial Accounting for Health Care Administrators, and Operations Research and Control Systems.
+Common courses include Health Policy, Biostatistics, Managerial Accounting for Health Care Administrators, and Operations Research and Control Systems.
 View a list of courses and descriptions.